-Our research indicates that a number of semiconductor stocks are currently trading at fantastic value, and accordingly we continued to add to our holdings in Samsung Electronics, Micron Technology and Skyworks Solutions over the quarter.
+Of particular note was the addition to our semiconductor holdings in Samsung Electronics, Intel and Skyworks Solutions, as well as a new position in Micron Technology.
 These companies had been impacted by weaker smartphone sales and a slowdown in the investment in data centres in the second half of 2018.
 Micron is a US competitor to Samsung Electronics in memory chips, both DRAM and flash memory (NAND).
 Historically, the memory chip business has displayed erratic profitability as manufacturers raced to the next generation of chips to drive down costs, often moving supply well ahead of demand.
 In recent years the competitive landscape has changed as the industry consolidated down to three players in DRAM and five in flash memory, and profitability has significantly improved.
 While 2019 will likely see profits fall for these memory companies, their long-term prospects remain bright in our view.
-A return to data centre investment, and with it a pick-up in demand for memory chips, will be required to support the ongoing roll-out of e-commerce, SaaS, and AI applications.
+A return to data centre investment, and with it a pick-up in demand for memory chips, will be required to support the ongoing roll-out of e-commerce, software-as-a-service (SaaS), and artificial intelligence (AI) applications.
 At recent lows, both Micron and Samsung Electronics were trading slightly above book value, a very attractive valuation for businesses operating in an industry where the accumulated intellectual property and industrial know-how represent enormous barriers to entry.

-A new addition to the portfolio this quarter was Booking Holdings.
-Booking is the world's largest hotel-focused online travel search and booking platform, controlling brands and websites such as Booking.com, Agoda, Kayak and OpenTable.
+Another new addition to PIF's portfolio this quarter was Booking Holdings.
+Booking is the world's largest hotel focused4 online travel search and booking platform, controlling brands and websites such as Booking.com, Agoda,Kayak and OpenTable.

 Hotels are a product that is well suited to be sold via online search portals and marketplaces.
 There are many reasons for this.
 For example, the hotels market is very fragmented and each hotel is easily substitutable for another, but the offerings are also differentiated enough that users want to compare them.
 However, what truly makes an online aggregator of hotels an attractive business is that hotel pricing is dynamic.
 Hoteliers are constantly adjusting pricing to fill unsold rooms.

 While booking directly with a chain might get you the best price for that particular hotel, users know that they will often find a better deal on an aggregator site like Booking.com, as some hoteliers will discount their prices to fill vacancies.